tjautio/datasciencecoursera/java_notes.md

 * postinumerot.containsKey(whatever); true if the key is in the object
 * Similarly as with ArrayList methods change the original hashmap object
 * if you want to update value you need to get the old and add the change to it
+* Hashmap is good way to store information when information is needed to retrieve often.
+It is more efficient information structure when the searching the information than ArrayList
+* the key to the efficiency gain is that we know what are used as a key
+* to use for loop for all the keys in Hasmap you need to use .keySet() method for (String avain : sanaparit.keySet()) {
+    System.out.print( avain + " " );
+}

 ### Classes